keystonejs/keystone-classic/docs/Getting Started/Setting-Up/part-4.md

 };
 ```

-Second we are gloing to add our new route to our app.
+Second we are going to add our new route to our app.
 As this is not a get request, we need to let the app know.
 We use this by changing the verb.

 ```javascript
 app.post('/api/event', routes.api.event.post);